codatio/codat-docs/docs/lending/overview.md

       <h3>Commerce sales metrics</h3>
     </div>
     <p>
-      We provide the pre-calculated metrics you need to assess a customer’s revenue, orders and customer retention profile. <br/> Explore{" "}
+      We provide the precalculated metrics you need to assess a customer’s revenue, orders, and customer retention profile.
+Explore{" "}
       <a href="/lending/commerce-metrics/overview">
         Commerce Metrics
       </a>